GET MORE MONEY: 3 Things You Need to Know about Nationwide Claim Process

 Nationwide Mutual Insurance Company is a national conglomerate of insurance and financial services companies.
 The company is ranked 68th on the most recent (2017) Fortune 500 list of America’s largest companies.
 You’ve probably heard their jingle “Nationwide is on your side.”
 But are they?

 You only find out how good your insurance company really is when you have a claim.
 Nationwide is no different than any other large insurance company.
 Their primary objective is to make money.
 Unfortunately for policyholders, this often results in less than satisfactory service.
+Like any insurance company, they may resort to tactics that range from annoying to aggressive.

 If you’re involved in a Nationwide Insurance injury claim after an auto accident, you need an experienced personal injury attorney to protect your right to fair compensation.

-The attorneys of Warshafsky Law have extensive experience negotiating with insurance companies to secure the highest possible settlement for your car accident injury.
+The Milwaukee car accident attorneys of Warshafsky Law have extensive experience negotiating with insurance companies to secure the highest possible settlement for your car accident injury.
 Having attorneys who have worked for insurance companies in the past gives us inside knowledge of how insurance companies operate, so we’re well equipped to deal with their tactics.

 INJURED?
 It IS About The Money.®